saiki-k/wgs-inspector/README.md

     - **Game-specific exporter** (if available) - Exports files in a structured format as defined by the exporter
     - **Generic exporter** - Exports files as they are found in the containers

-5. Find your saves in `exported_save_files/` (or your chosen directory), created next to the executable (or project root if running from source)
+5. Find your saves in a timestamped subfolder inside `exported_wgs_save_files/` (or your chosen directory), created next to the executable (or project root if running from source)

 ### Run from source